Concept of Human Rights

-To comply with the UK Modern Slavery Act 2015, which came into force in the United Kingdom, Eisai Europe Ltd. released the following statement in July 2018:
+To comply with the UK Modern Slavery Act 2015, which came into force in the United Kingdom, Eisai Europe Ltd. released the following statement in May 2021:

 Human Rights in the Supply Chain

-In addition, we joined the Global Compact Network Japan, through which we participate in human rights-related subcommittee activities.
+In addition, we joined the global NPOs, BSR (Business for Social Responsibility), the Global Compact Network Japan and PSCI (Pharmaceutical Supply Chain Initiative) through which we participate in several seminars and human rights-related subcommittee activities.
 This enables us to keep updated on the latest global trends in human rights, and acquire know-how regarding human rights due diligence and leading practices for promoting respect for human rights throughout the company.

 *1General Assembly of International Movement Against All Forms of Discrimination and Racism Japan Committee (IMADRA JC) and Universal Declaration of Human Rights Commemorative Gathering in Tokyo

 *2Human Rights Seminar, Human Rights Awareness Top Layer Workshop